 Who Does it Well: Queenstown, New Zealand which hosts Queenstown Winter Pride

 Many queer ski weeks are beginning to offer event programming for a more diverse set of attendees after years of events catering specifically to gay, cisgender men.
 Queenstown Pride, Aug.
 26-Sept.
 4, 2022, is a 10-day long festival featuring on and off-mountain events in “the adventure capital of the world.”

 Throughout the event, there are parties specifically for queer female-identifying attendees as well as free cocktail events for trans attendees and allies.
-On top of offering events for many within the LGBTQ+ acronym, Queenstown Pride also puts on events that welcome families like their free 5k Park Run as well as a free dog fashion show called, “Woof!
-The Rainbow Dog Show” that will entertain the entire family.
+On top of offering events for many within the LGBTQ+ acronym, Queenstown Pride also puts on events that welcome families like their Pride Colour Run as well as performances such as Life of a Funny Girl with comedian Anita Wigl’it.

 4. Host Pride Events Designed for Locals

 Who Does it Well: Avon, Colorado who hosts Eagle County’s Pride in the Park

 Sensing a serious lack of queer representation and events in Eagle County, Britny Rose launched Eagle County Pride in the Park a couple summers ago in hopes of connecting her local LGBTQ+ community.
-Now in its second year, the small town pride festival features a parade, local speakers, yoga, a drag show, and a funky dance party.
+Now in its third year, the small town pride festival features a parade, local speakers, yoga, a drag show, and a funky dance party.
 It takes place this weekend on June 18, 2o22.

 5. Get TAG Approved Lodging

 Who Does it Well: Whistler Blackcomb who hosts Whistler Pride and Ski Festival